-Skype for Business has attracted the interest of many small business owners and IT admins looking for a cost-effective platform to handle their communications needs.
-Over the last few years, the platform has been gradually building up its feature set to one comparable with a hosted VoIP telephony service.
-The demand for hosted VoIP platforms has also exploded in as the potential cost savings and business benefits with these services have become well-known.
+Looking for the best hosted phone number service for your business?
+Let's review on common option, Skype.
+Skype for Business has attracted the interest of many small business owners and IT admins looking for an affordable communications platform.
+Over the last few years, the platform has built up its feature set to one comparable with VoIP telephony service.
+The demand for hosted VoIP platforms has also exploded in as the cost savings and business benefits with these services have become well-known.

 Can Skype for Business Replace an On-Premise Phone System?

-One primary reason Skype for Business has gained as much attention as it has is because potential customers perceive it as a viable competitor in the VoIP industry with a very attractive price tag.
-However, many of these potential customers may be surprised to find that Microsoft’s communication platform is a bit more complicated than it seems at first glance, and may not offer the bang for the buck that they are hoping.
+One reason Skype for Business has gained so much attention is because potential customers perceive it as an affordable option with an attractive price tag.
+However, you may be surprised to find that Microsoft’s communication platform is a bit more complicated than it seems at first glance.

 What Does Skype for Business Have to Offer?